grimch/logidoclet/README.md

 It would therefore help a lot, if the repective projects generate an additional AI-friendly Javadoc version.

 * **Command Line AI Code assistance tools** like **Gemini CLI** do not have access to any AST based information.
 They completely rely on analysing the code "ad-hoc" resulting in hight token consumption.<br>
-LogiDoclet will provide them at least to the **full API documentation of their project**, therefor reducing the need for direct code analysis substantially.
+LogiDoclet will provide them at least to the **full API documentation of a project**, therefore reducing the need for direct code analysis substantially.

 ___